Exponential mixing in a hydrodynamic pilot--wave theory with singular potentials

 To see the role of $\eta(t;s)$ in \eqref{eqn:droplet:original}, by making a simple change of variable $r =t-s$, the integral on the right-hand side of \eqref{eqn:droplet:original} is equivalent to

 So, we may recast the $v$-equation of \eqref{eqn:droplet:original} as

 This results in a jointly Markov process $(x(t),v(t),\eta(t))$ evolving in an extended phase space, which will be described later in Section \ref{sec:main-result:functional-setting}.
-It is worth pointing out that the extended phase space approach in this work as well as in \cite{bonaccorsi2012asymptotic, nguyen2023ergodicity,nguyen2024invariant} is valid thanks to the critical assumption that the memory kernel decays exponentially fast, cf., Assumption \ref{cond:K}.
-While this assumption is restrictive from a mathematical standpoint, it is physically well-motivated, as fluid viscosity is known to lead to exponential decay in time of the surface waves~\cite{Eddi2011a,Molacek2013b}.
+It is worth pointing out that the extended phase space approach in this work as well as in \cite{bonaccorsi2012asymptotic, nguyen2023ergodicity,nguyen2024invariant} is valid thanks to the critical assumption that the memory kernel is well-defined on $[0,\infty)$ and decays exponentially fast, cf., Assumption \ref{cond:K}.
+While the latter assumption is restrictive from a mathematical standpoint, it is physically well-motivated, as fluid viscosity is known to lead to exponential decay in time of the surface waves~\cite{Eddi2011a,Molacek2013b}.
 Moreover, the ergodicity results established below in Theorem \ref{thm:heuristic} can accommodate a rather wide class of nonlinear functions $U,G$ and $H$.

 We note that while augmenting by $\eta$ is useful for analyzing ergodicity, we are mainly interested in the long-time statistical behavior of the pair $(x(t),v(t))$, i.e., the displacement and velocity of the walker.
 Our main result of the article concerning the convergence rate in terms of observables can be summarized as follows: